cilium/cilium/Documentation/network/servicemesh/ingress-to-gateway/ingress-to-gateway.rst

 Examples
 ########

-Please refer to one of the following examples on how to migrate to Cilium's Gateway API features:
+For examples of migrating to Cilium's Gateway API features, see:

 .. toctree::
    :maxdepth: 1